ArtisanCloud/ServiceMaker/README.md

-### Service Maker is a convenient tool to quickly generate your service folder.
+### "Service Maker" is a convenient tool to quickly generate your service folder.
+#### When you meet the scenario that you want to have a service folder including all code in business logic boundary.
+Artisan-Cloud team develop this package for the usage above.

-The Skeleton looks like this:
+The Skeleton of folder generated from "Service Maker" looks like this:

 * app/Services/{Object}Service
     * ./Contracts